 DOL provides built-in support for a subset of the "direct relations" and specifies a formal semantics for them.
-In addition, it allows for implementing the remainder of the COLORE metadata vocabulary as an ontology, reusing suitable existing metadata vocabularies such as OMV (cf. annex L), and it allows for implementing one or multiple Common Logic ontologies plus their annotations as one coherent distributed OSM.
+In addition, it supports the implementation of the remainder of the COLORE metadata vocabulary as an ontology, reusing suitable existing metadata vocabularies such as OMV (cf. annex L), and it supports the implementation of one or multiple Common Logic ontologies plus their annotations as one coherent distributed OMS.